DSpace/dspace-angular/README.md

 Unit tests use the [Jasmine test framework](https://jasmine.github.io/), and are run via [Karma](https://karma-runner.github.io/).

-You can find the Karma configuration file at the same level of this README file:`./karma.conf.js` If you are going to use a remote test environment you need to edit the `./karma.conf.js`.
-Follow the instructions you will find inside it.
-To executing tests whenever any file changes you can modify the 'autoWatch' option to 'true' and 'singleRun' option to 'false'.
-A coverage report is also available at: http://localhost:9876/ after you run: `npm run coverage`.
+You can find the Karma configuration file at the same level as this README file: [`karma.conf.js`](karma.conf.js).
+If you are going to use a remote test environment, you need to edit `karma.conf.js` and follow the instructions inside it.

 The default browser is Google Chrome.